ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/README.txt

-   IANA is requested to set the "Use for DNSSEC Signing", "Use for DNSSEC Validation", "Implement for DNSSEC Signing", and "Implement for DNSSEC Validation" columns of the DNS Security Algorithm Numbers registry [DNSKEY-IANA] [draft-ietf-dnsop-algorithm-update] for ECC- GOST (12) to MUST NOT.
+   IANA is requested to set the "Use for DNSSEC Signing", "Use for DNSSEC Validation", "Implement for DNSSEC Signing", and "Implement for DNSSEC Validation" columns of the DNS Security Algorithm Numbers registry [DNSKEY-IANA] [draft-ietf-dnsop-rfc8624-bis] for ECC-GOST (12) to MUST NOT.
 Note that previously the "Use for DNSSEC Signing" and "Implement for DNSSEC Delegation" columns were already MUST NOT.

    IANA is requested to set the "Use for DNSSEC Delegation", "Use for DNSSEC Validation", "Implement for DNSSEC Delegation", and "Implement